archae0pteryx/chuppy/README.md

                   * Chuppy *
 ____________________________________________________
-## A game to level your inner keyboard ninja
+## A game to level your inner keyboard
 ### Instructions:
 chmod it.
 run it.